-For more information, please refer to the ITTF Branding Guidelines: selimbus.com.
+For more information, please refer to the ITTF Branding Guidelines: link>.
+For the versions of the ITTF logo, please go to: < link >

 Non-permanent advertising markings

 Non-permanent advertisements on the net assembly are not part of the ITTF approval procedure.
 They shall follow the rules laid down for International Competitions the articles 3.2.5.3 and 3.2.5.7; they must be agreed beforehand by the tournament management.